ruuvi/ruuvi.firmware.c/README.md

 ### Gcov
 Ceedling can also generate Gcov reports with `ceedling gcov:all utils:gcov`.
-The report can be foun under _build/artifacts/gcov_.
+The report can be found under _build/artifacts/gcov_.

+## Unit test continuous integration
+Travis will fail the build if unit test fails and Gcov results will get pushed to SonarCloud.

 # Usage
 Compile and flash the project to your board using SES.
 Instructions on how to use a bootloader will be added later on.